nnebbe1/game123/README.md

 PROJECT GOALS AND MOTIVATION

-The content of the folder "game123" implements a 2D Jump & Run style game in which you play as a dinosaur against an intelligent, evil pigeon that will hunt the player.
+The content of the folder "game123" implements a 2D Jump & Run style game in which you play as a dinosaur against an intelligent (guided search using the A star search algorithm), evil pigeon that will hunt the player.
+After the game, the player can compare his or her score against the scores of his predecessors that have been saved in the scoreboard.csv file and will now be plotted.

 The goal of the game is to collect all butterflies, evade the pigeon, or shoot it with your fireballs, and then reach the goal flag.
 The goal flag will only unlock, once you have collected all butterflies by running into them.
 If the evil pigeon catches the dinosaur, you loose the game.
 You will also get points for collecting butterflies, shooting pigeons and reaching the goal.
 These points will be the score.